MikhailHal/IlluMefy-iOS/README.md

 IlluMefy is more than just an app - it's a movement toward more authentic, community-driven content discovery.
 We believe in offering continuous excellent experiences to people around the world through our own technologies.

 ## 🔍 Current Status
-IlluMefy has been developing by MikhaillHal.
+IlluMefy has been developing by MikhailHal.
 I will launch this app as beta version soon!!

 ## What are used in this app?